-Raymond re-joined Taituarā in June 2014 as Sector Improvement Manager, before commencing his current role as Taituarā's Chief Advisor.
+Raymond re-joined Taituarā in June 2014 as Sector Improvement Manager, before commencing his current role as Chief Advisor at Taituarā.
 He has spent most of the last 20 years in local government related roles, most recently with the Department of Internal Affairs.

 He describes his job as two-thirds providing assistance to the local government sector and one-third providing advice to central government on local government matters.
 His ambition is to help develop a Local Government Act that doesn’t require changes every 18 months.
 He asks that you wish him well with this task.

-Manager, Sector Improvement
+General Manager, Sector Performance

-Manager, Communications and Partnerships
+Manager, Communications and Engagement

-Ann oversees Taituarā's communications, marketing and partnership activities, as well as our major events, the Annual Summit and Gala Dinner & The Marketplace.
+Ann oversees Taituarā communications, marketing and partnership activities, as well as our major events, the annual conference and gala dinner.